mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-30-spring-security-5-custom-filter.md

 To create Manager, I will just override one method inside the `WebSecurityConfigurerAdapter` and annotate it with `@Bean`

+> Override `authenticationManagerBean()` to expose the AuthenticationManager from the WebSecurityConfigurerAdapter to be exposed as a Bean.

 ```java
 package com.mehmetozanguven.springsecuritycustomfilter.config;